BOI Reporting Service

 The CTA calls companies that need to file a BOI Report “reporting companies.”

-A reporting company is a business entity formed or registered to do business in the United States.
-This means LLCs, corporations, and all other business that filed paperwork with the local Secretary of State or equivalent agency to form or register an entity.
-It does not include sole proprietors or general partnerships.
+A reporting company is a business registered outside of the United States then registered as a US foreign entity transacting business within the US.
+This means all other business formed outside the US that filed paperwork with the local Secretary of State or equivalent agency to form or register an entity.

-Basically, all companies need to file a BOI Report unless they qualify for an exemption.
+Basically, these companies need to file a BOI Report unless they qualify for an exemption.

 BOI Reporting Company Exemptions